US Army Bicycles

 A very quick way to determine if the frame could be correct US Army Specs is by

 looking at the head badge.
-US Army Columbia's have their head badge attached with
+Until 1946 Columbia's, including the US Army models,

-the screws on the left and right hand side (horizontally) while most civilian
+the screws on the left and right hand side (horizontally).
+After 1946 the badges

-frames have it attached by a top and lower screw (vertically).
+were attached by a top and lower screw (vertically) and frames with this feature

 Note how the black paint is wearing off the whitewall tires....